Guidance Through Orlando Child Custody Matters

 it is often a more upsetting experience for children.
 Many kids are confused,

-family law attorney has helped numerous clients create effective parenting plans.
+our Orlando child custody attorney has helped numerous clients create effective parenting plans.
+We will

-We will take the time to learn about your situation and create legal counsel
+take the time to learn about your situation and create legal counsel that

 Types of Child Custody